 DC Federal Conspiracy Attorney

 Conspiracy is often charged in federal cases because it covers a broad range of conduct.
 For a person to be convicted of committing a conspiracy, a prosecutor has to show that two or more people agreed to commit a federal offense, and at least one person committed an “overt act” to further the illegal agreement.
-The crime does not have to actually occur and in some federal jurisdictions, the government does not even have to prove an overt act.
+In some federal jurisdictions, the crime does not have to occur, the government does not even have to prove an overt act.
 Additionally, in a case where a person is charged with conspiracy to sell narcotics, the prosecution does not have to show that each defendant had drugs in their possession.

 A DC federal conspiracy lawyer with experience handling these cases can help a person understand the strength of the government’s case.